dmakvh/eureka/Getting-started-with-Eureka.md

 * Now, build the Eureka Server by executing the following

-``./gradlew -I gradle/netflix-oss.gradle clean build``
+<pre><code> ./gradlew -I gradle/netflix-oss.gradle clean build<pre><code>

-This generates a WAR(web application archive) artifact - ./eureka-server/build/libs/eureka-server-<version>-SNAPSHOT.war
+This generates a WAR(web application archive) artifact - _./eureka-server/build/libs/eureka-server-<version>-SNAPSHOT.war_

 * This WAR contains all the server configurations you changed.
-Copy this to the your tomcat deployment directory under $TOMCAT_HOME/webapps/
+Copy this to the your tomcat deployment directory under _$TOMCAT_HOME/webapps/ _

-``cp ./eureka-server/build/libs/eureka-server-<version>-SNAPSHOT.war $TOMCAT_HOME/webapps/eureka.war``
+<pre><code> cp ./eureka-server/build/libs/eureka-server-<version>-SNAPSHOT.war $TOMCAT_HOME/webapps/eureka.war<pre><code>

 * Start your tomcat server.
-Access **http://localhost:<port>/eureka** to verify the information there.
+Access _**http://localhost:<port>/eureka**_ to verify the information there.
 Your server's eureka client should register itself in 30 seconds and you should see that information there.

 * The build automatically sets up the client and the service with the necessary dependencies.
 Start the service by calling **eureka-server/runservice.sh**.
 Wait for the server message that says ``'Service started and ready to process requests..'``.
 If you do not see that, there is something wrong with your setups.
 Check your configurations to make sure you have set up the port and vipAddress correctly.

 * Now run the **eureka-server/runclient.sh**.
 The client should now be able to communicate to the server on the configured port.
 The service should exit after processing the message and sending a response back to the client.

-Eureka!
-You are all setup and should be ready to jump to advanced configuration of eureka in the cloud.
+**Eureka! **You are all setup and should be ready to jump to advanced configuration of eureka in the cloud.